Singularities of Hermitian-Yang-Mills connections and Harder-Narasimhan-Seshadri filtrations: Proof of the main results

-\begin{lem} If $\F$ is reflexive then $\F|_D$ is torsion free. \end{lem} \begin{proof} It suffices to prove the stalk of $\F|_D$ at any point $p$ is torsion free.
-For this purpose we can work in the local holomorphic coordinates $z_1, z_2, \cdots, z_n$ centered $p$ and assume $D$ is locally given by $\{z_1=0\}$.
-Since $\F$ is reflexive we can find a local short exact sequence in a neighborhood $U$ of $p$ of the form This can be achieved, for example, by first choosing a locally free resolution of $\F^*$ and then taking dual.
-Suppose $s\in (\F|_D)_{p}$ is a non-zero torsion.
-Then there is a local holomorphic function $f=f(z_2, \cdots, z_n)$ such that $f\cdot s=0$.
-By definition we can write $s=[\eta]$ for an element $\eta$ of $\F_p$ with $\eta\notin z_1\cdot \F_p$.
-Then $f\cdot s=0$ implies that there is a nonzero element $\lambda \in \F_p$ such that $f\eta=z_1\lambda$.
-Using the above short exact sequence we can view both $\eta$ and $\lambda$ as elements of $(\O_{X}^{n_1})_p$, which implies that $\eta=z_1\eta'$ for some $\eta'$ in $(\O_X^{n_1})_p$.
-Since $\phi(\eta)=\phi(z_1\eta')=z_1\phi(\eta')=0$, we know $\phi(\eta')=0$ i.e. $\eta'\in \F_p$ which contradicts with $\eta \notin z_1 \F_p$.
-This finishes the proof. \end{proof} \begin{rmk} Using this we can give an alternative description of $\F|_D$, as the subsheaf of $\O_{D}^{n_1}$ generated by the restriction of local holomorphic sections of $\F$, viewed as sections of $\O_{X}^{n_1}$.
+\begin{rmk} Using this we can give an alternative description of $\F|_D$, as the subsheaf of $\O_{D}^{n_1}$ generated by the restriction of local holomorphic sections of $\F$, viewed as sections of $\O_{X}^{n_1}$.
 Indeed, if we denote the latter sheaf by $\F'$, then there is an obvious surjective homomorphism $\psi$ from $\F|_D$ to $\F'$.
 Notice since the quotient $\O_X^{n_1}/\F$ is torsion free, we know $\F$ is locally free outside a codimension two complex analytic subvariety of $X$ and the map $\F\rightarrow \O_X^{n_1}$ realizes $\F$ as a sub-bundle of the trivial bundle.
 So outside a divisor in $D$ the restriction $\F|_D$ is locally free and $\psi$ is an isomorphism.
 Thus the kernel of $\psi$ is necessarily torsion and the above Lemma implies it has to be zero.
 This description is often helpful when dealing with explicit examples.
-For example, if $\F$ is the reflexive sheaf on $\C^3$ defined as the kernel of the map $\O_{\C^3}\rightarrow\O_{\C^3}$ given by $(z_1, z_2, z_3)$, and $D$ is the divisor $z_1=0$, then $\F|_D$ is isomorphic to $\O_{\C^2}\oplus \I_0$, where $\I_0$ is the ideal sheaf of the origin in $\C^2$. \end{rmk} \begin{rmk} Lemma \ref{lem3-24} is not true if $\F$ is only torsion-free.
+For example, if $\F$ is the reflexive sheaf on $\C^3$ defined as the kernel of the map $\O^{\oplus 3}_{\C^3}\rightarrow\O_{\C^3}$ given by dot product with $(z_1, z_2, z_3)$, and $D$ is the divisor $\C^2=\{z_1=0\}$, then $\F|_D$ is isomorphic to $\I_0\oplus \O_{\C^2}$, where $\I_0$ is the ideal sheaf of the origin in $\C^2$.
+Indeed, it is easy to see using the exactness of Koszul complex that, $\F$ is the subsheaf of $\O_{\C^3}^{\oplus 3}$ globally generated by three holomorphic sections $(z_2, -z_1, 0)$, $(z_3, 0, -z_1)$, and $(0, z_3, -z_2)$.
+Restricting to $D=\C^2$ these become sections of $\O_{\C^2}^{\oplus 3}$ given by $(z_2, 0, 0)$, $(z_3, 0, 0)$, and $(0, z_3, -z_2)$.
+The first two sections generate the sheaf $\I_0$ and the last section generates a sheaf isomorphic to $\O_{\C^2}$. \end{rmk} \begin{rmk} Lemma \ref{lem3-24} is not true if $\F$ is only torsion-free.
 For example, it is easy to see that for the ideal sheaf $\I_0$ of the origin in $\C^2$, the restriction to a line $\C$ through the origin indeed has torsion. \end{rmk}